IFM-Ulm/ro-pr-fw/Readme.md

 Since 2016, Xilinx provides such a functionality as an integrated circuit, but limits its usage to Zynq UltraScale+ devices.
 On FPGAs, especially ring-oscillators are known to provide the most reliable readouts and, in combination with their easy implementation, provide an alternative for low-cost devices.

-In this project, we use ring-oscillators as a measurement tool for chip characterization.
+In this project, use ring-oscillators are used as a measurement tool for chip characterization.
 A ring-oscillator is build with all four Lookup-Tables in a single SLICE, interconnected with a fixed routing.
 By activating it for a specified time (evaluation time) and counting the number of oscillations as the number of rising edges at the ring-oscillators output, an individual frequency can be calculated.
 By successively placing ring-oscillators on the whole chip area, a frequency heatmap can be derived.